 To what extent does parental selection into divorce explain the gap in skills between children of intact and disrupted families?
 Using the UK Millennium Cohort Study this paper shows that the disadvantage in skills typically found among children of divorce mainly reflects the selection effect, whereby more disadvantaged parents are more likely to divorce.
 Decomposing children's cognitive and noncognitive skills up until age 11, evidence indicates that pre-divorce characteristics, namely parents' education, family financial resources and interparental conflicts are the most important factors accounting for the divorce gaps in children's skills, implying a negligible impact of divorce itself.
 Interparental conflicts are often neglected in the literature but are shown to play a major role particularly for noncognitive skills of children.
 These results suggest that to reduce the disadvantage in skills among children of divorce, interventions targeting these pre-divorce characteristics would be potentially more effective than policies discouraging divorce.

-(joint with Anderberg D.)
+(joint with Boring A.)

-Spillover Effects of Unemployment Insurance Reform: from Grandparents to Grandchildren
+Multigenerational Effects of Unemployment Insurance Reform

 (joint with Been J., Gielen A., Knoef M.)

 Giarda, E., Moroni, G. (2018) The Degree of Poverty Persistence and the Role of Regional Disparities in Italy in Comparison with France, Spain and the UK, Social Indicators Research, 136(1), 163-202.

 Public Economics, University of Bologna